Heading

 If your hand is up, you’re not alone.
 And we get it.
 Sometimes the perfect stock photo doesn’t exist, and you have to make do with the bare minimum (hello, goofy office workers all smiling awkwardly at the camera).

-But that’s all changing, thanks to artificial intelligence (AI) art generators like Jasper.
+But that’s all changing, thanks to artificial intelligence (AI) and tools like Jasper's AI Image Suite.
 That’s right—artificial intelligence can make truly unique and customizable imagery in a snap.
 No need to keep plastering stock photo star Harold all over your website.

 Here’s what you should know about AI art and how to get started creating your own.